taesunyeom/Integrating-real-time-pothole-and-lane-detection/README.md

 # Real-Time Pothole Detection in Raspberry Pi 4
+Taesun Yeom, Hyunjun Shin (Advised by Prof. Seokwon Lee)

 For course of Capstone Design (1), mechanical engineering in Chung-Ang University.

-Intergrating lane detection (directional guidance) & pothole detection (obstacle detection) using Arduino Mega & Raspberry Pi 4
+Our objective is to intergrate methods of real-time lane detection (directional guidance) and pothole detection (obstacle detection) using Arduino Mega & Raspberry Pi 4

 # Introduction

 From the perspective of objective detection, it is hard to perceive obstacle in low-brightness condition (e.g.,night, tunnel, cloudy weather).
-We adopt simple data augmentation technique for dealing the problems, while provide real-time detection using Raspberry Pi 4.
+We adopt simple data augmentation technique for dealing the problems, while provide real-time processing through Raspberry Pi 4.
 However, since Raspberry Pi's computational speed is extremely low, We applicate ncnn library by tencent inc. , which provides faster compute speed on low-cost devices.

 # Method